teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Specimen of Use

-If you are already using your trademark (and picked 1(a) above), you need to upload a .jpg that shows how you use the trademark.

-For goods, upload a picture of the trademark on the actual product.
+If you are already using your trademark (and picked §1(a) above), you need to upload a jpg that shows how you use the trademark.
+For _physical goods_, upload a picture of the trademark on the actual product.
 You can use a screen-shot of your website, but only if it shows a "buy now" or "Purchase" button.

-For services, upload an advertisement showing the mark being used to promote the service.
-Software as a service applications have recently become tricky.
-If your application claims Software as a Service, some examiners will reject a specimen that they believe shows only “downloadable” software.
+For _services_, upload an advertisement showing the mark being used to promote the service.

 <a href="/images/tm-app/9-filing-basis-specimen.png"><img src="/images/tm-app/9-filing-basis-specimen.png" class="big-image"></a>

+_Software as a service_ applications have recently become tricky.
+If your application claims software as a service, some examiners will reject a specimen that they believe shows only “downloadable” software.

 - - -

 ## Upload the Specimen of Use

 On this page, you will upload a jpg of your specimen of use.
 The image should be smaller than 900px square, but big enough to show the trademark being used to sell your product or service.
+Feel free to upload a few different images to help ensure the Trademark Office will approve at least one of them.

 <a href="/images/tm-app/10-attach-specimen-of-use-in-commerce.png"><img src="/images/tm-app/10-attach-specimen-of-use-in-commerce.png" class="big-image"></a>

-After you upload the image, click "return to application" (did you even know you left the application??).
+After you upload the image, click "return to application.”

 - - -

 ## Date of First Use

 Next you will input the "date of first use" of the trademark.
-There are two - first use *in commerce*, and first use *anywhere*.
+There are two dates - first use *in commerce*, and first use *anywhere*.
 Its critical that you get the date of first use in commerce correct.
 If its an old trademark, and you don't have the exact launch date, input the month and year.

 For goods in the same class, you can assign filing bases in a batch.
 If the goods are in different classes, each class needs to be assigned a filing basis separately.